marcomontalbano/figma-export/README.md

 </p>

 <p align="center">
-    You can easily and automatically export your figma components and use them directly into your website.
+    You can easily and automatically export your figma components and styles and use them directly into your website.
 </p>

 <p align="center">